project-oak/oak/rfcs/1440_generic_planner_node.md

 ## Planning

-The initial implementation will be done as a `planner` example.
+The initial implementation will be done as a static `planner` example.
 It will create multiple test nodes and channels and connect these together.
 The example will also expose a gRPC method to the client so the client can request the manifest file.
 The client will compare the manifest file to the introspection data to test that the nodes were created as expected.

+The next step would be to extend the planner node to support per-label dynamic node creation.
+This could be used to implement an alternative version of the private database example as a proof of concept for per-user node creation and gRPC invocation routing.

-Once the intial implementation is done, some of the common reusable code will be moved to the SDK.
+Once the intial implementations are done, some of the common reusable code will be moved to the SDK.
 The fist example of such reusable code is support for node to accept an initial proto that contains a list of `Sender`s and `Receiver`s that wrap the handles for channels that should be available to the node, and potentially additional configuration files.

 The next step would be to update the existing examples to reuse the